jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

 ![Reduce unused JavaScript (Est. savings: 51 KB) …functions/gtag?v=xxxxxxx (125.7 KB total)](unused-javascript.jpg "Pagespeed Insights warning")

-That’s because `gtag.js` loads everything GA might ever need — not just the parts you use.
-Even though it’s deferred, Lighthouse still includes its full size in the audit.
+That's because `gtag.js` loads everything GA might ever need — not just the parts you use.
+Even though it's deferred, Lighthouse still includes its full size in the audit.

-- This isn’t hurting your user experience.
+- This isn't hurting your user experience.
-- You’re already deferring it.
+- You're already deferring it.
 - Real-world performance is fine.

 Unless you're building your own stripped-down GA proxy (or switching to server-side tracking), this is as optimized as it gets.

 ## Bonus: Is Facebook Pixel Slowing Down Your Website?

-Google Analytics isn’t the only script that can hurt your site’s performance.
-If you’re using the Facebook (now Meta) Pixel, you can face many of the same challenges.
+Google Analytics isn't the only script that can hurt your site's performance.
+If you're using the Facebook (now Meta) Pixel, you can face many of the same challenges.

 Learn how to [stop Facebook Pixel slowing down your website](/blog/facebook-pixel-is-slowing-down-your-website-and-how-to-fix-it-securely/).

 ## Final Thoughts

-This approach isn’t just about speed.
-It’s about control.
+This approach isn't just about speed.
+It's about control.

 By hosting GA yourself and delaying its execution, you gain: